JeroenBoersma/docker-compose-development/README.md

 Files will be saved in the mysql directory so it will be saved after destroying or recreating the containers.

+## MailHog

+We use [Mailhog](https://github.com/mailhog/MailHog) to catch all outgoing e-mail(if you aren't using an external API).
+You can even release the e-mail to a real mailserver, just click the release button in Mailhog you can setup and presto.
+Goto http://mail.dev/ to see all catched mail.

 ## Redis